Competent Climber/Rescuer – 3 Days $1630 – 1 Day Upgrade $695

 Spanish Language Class (Competent Climber/Rescuer) 3 Days $1690

 The Competent Climber/Rescuer course is an intensive 3 day course designed for experienced climbers and In-House Instructor candidates.
 Many contractors and tower owners are requiring their sub-contractors to have at least one Certified Competent Climber and Rescuer on the job.
 This course teaches more advanced rescue techniques, self-rescue and rope access skills, rescue planning and response as well as victim evaluation and advanced first aid during rescue/suspension.
-The course pre-requisite is a documented 90 days of actual tower climbing experience.
-This Comtrain course meets the Criteria for Accepted Practices in Safety, Health, and Environmental Training ASSE/ANSI Z490.1, the NATE CTS and ASSE/ANSI Z359.2, the minimum requirements for a Comprehensive Managed Fall Protection Program, found in the ASSE/ANSI Z359 Fall Protection Code.
+The course prerequisite is a documented 90 days of actual tower climbing experience.
+This Comtrain course meets the Criteria for Accepted Practices in Safety, Health, and Environmental Training ASSE/ANSI Z490.1, the NATE CTS and ASSE/ANSI Z359.2.
+This course meets the minimum requirements for a Comprehensive Managed Fall Protection Program, found in the ASSE/ANSI Z359 Fall Protection Code.

 (Certification is valid for 2 years.)

 The first day is spent in the classroom.
 A combination of lectures, custom and generic video programs, slides and equipment demonstrations are used to ensure that students understand hazard assessment and protection.